SergeyKstnko/Wordle/README.md

     not to overload API
 * Easy extensibility
 * GUI via Pygame
-* Fonts work on different opearation systems
+* Fonts work on different operation systems
 * Game gives you hint based on strategy offered by NYT:
    * For the first guess pick word with most vowels
    * For the second guess pick word that has no letters that were used in previous try
-   * For the 3rd and all consequtive guesses, pick words based on the information you collected in all previous tries.
+   * For the 3rd and all consecutive guesses, pick words based on the information you collected in all previous tries.
 * Regular Expressions.
 Implemented at first but then eventually